 There are a lot of opportunities today for children to engage in building healthy competition skills – like playing a sport or doing different activities as a family!
 These activities will foster much better results than the child experiencing criticism from their parent.

-And finally – is there a “perfect” type of parenting and enforcing discipline?
-If so, how would you describe it?
+And finally – is there a “perfect” type of parenting?

 What are your thoughts on different parenting styles?
 Have you tried the Positive Discipline technique with your child?
 Share your experiences and views with other moms by leaving a comment.